NethermindEth/rust-template/SECURITY.md

 ## Security

-In Nethermind, we take the security of our software products and services seriously.
 If you believe you have found a security vulnerability in any Nethermind-owned repository that meets [CVE's definition of a security vulnerability](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossaryVulnerability), please report it to us as described below.
 We ask you to please not publicly disclose any details of the vulnerability until we have had an opportunity to investigate and address it.